-Starting your own business, being the administrator of your own time, and your schedule is often very appealing.
-Even more so in COVID times, it’s known for a fact that managing your job from home might be a hassle as well, so why not start your mommy and me business to improve your finances, stress levels, health, and overall quality of life?
-Let me guide you through the first steps!
+Starting your own business, and being the administrator of your own time, and your schedule is often very appealing.
+Even more so in COVID times, it’s known for a fact that managing your job from home might be a hassle as well.
+So why not start your mommy and me business to improve your finances, stress levels, health, and overall quality of life?

-Working moms and time.
+Working Moms and Time.

-At first, starting may be stressful and may take more time than expected, but once everything starts to settle down, you should organize your work hours on your children’s school time or while they are out of the house.
+At first, starting may be stressful and may take more time than expected, but once everything starts to settle down, you should organize your work hours during your children’s school time or while they are out of the house.
 Even better, you may be interested in starting a business you can manage fully via remote so you can work while everybody at home is in bed and allows you to be a full-time mom during the day.

-Even more so, use technology to your advantage, automate your retirement plan contributions and deposits to savings accounts, so the money comes out of your paycheck before you even see it.
+Even more so, use technology to your advantage, and automate your retirement plan contributions and deposits to savings accounts, so the money comes out of your paycheck before you even see it.
 As for your spending, websites and apps such as Mint, Acorns, and Digit can help with things such as tracking your spending, investing, and automatically transferring funds to your savings account.

 Find a balance.

 I’ve often said motherhood didn’t hurt my career; it helped it.
 The experience gave me clarity and allowed me the opportunity to tackle business challenges with a new perspective.
 Similarly, I believe my workplace management style has fused with my parenting style.
 That’s the key to being your boss and a working mom: balance.

 Plan in advance.